 As apparent from the name, reusable panty liners can be washed and reused for a few years.
 These are made from natural fabrics and are devoid of chemicals and other irritants.
 They safeguard your skin from rashes and infections.
 The reusable ones are available in various shapes, sizes, colours, patterns, materials, and absorbencies.
 Reusable panty liners come with wings that can be secured along the lining of the gusset of your panties to keep it in its place.

 5 Uses Of Panty Liners

 Now, let’s take a close look at what panty liners are used for in some detail:

-- Spotting: Spotting or light vaginal bleeding is perfectly normal among women even on your non-period days.
-Some women use a sanitary napkin even on the days when they are not expecting their periods.
+- Spotting: Spotting or light vaginal bleeding is perfectly normal among women even on non-period days.
+Some women use sanitary napkins even on days when they are not expecting their periods.
 But, why do so when you can easily replace your pad with a panty liner, which is a more convenient, comfortable, lightweight, and practical solution for such days?